HieuMagic/Sorting-Project/README.md

 ```
 4.Your source code can compiled into an executable file (.exe) that can be executed using commands
 in the command prompt.
 The executable file must be placed in the same directory as the source code.

+Note: There's also a file called command_test_example.txt that contains some example commands that you can use to test the program.

 ### Here are the commands you can use to run the program:
 #### Command 1: Run a sorting algorithm on user-provided data.